oguzutku1745/zkPoke/README.md

 The name "Magna" draws inspiration from the Magna Carta - the historic document that first transferred power from monarchs to citizens.
 Similarly, Magna helps users reclaim ownership of their data and identity from centralized Web2 platforms.

-### 2. zkPoke Messaging
+### 2. zkPoke Smart Contract

-This is the social layer that enables private communication:
+This is the on-chain component that handles the secure storage and management of user data and interactions:

-- Users can "poke" others with a private message
+- **User Registration**: Users can register with their Instagram ID, associating their wallet address with their social identity
-- Senders can selectively disclose personal information (age, university, etc.)
+- **Profile Information**: Users can privately store their full name, partial name, and nationality on-chain
-- Senders don't know if the recipient is on the platform
+- **Private Poking**: Users can send pokes to others with selective disclosure of personal details
-- Messages are stored as encrypted Notes with only a commitment hash on-chain
+- **Commitment System**: Enables privacy-preserving response to pokes through a commitment scheme
-- Recipients can view pokes when they access the platform
+- **Note-Based Storage**: Uses Aztec's private note system to securely store user information and pokes
-- Recipients can respond by proving ownership and indicating interest (interested or not interested)
+- **Intention Tracking**: Records user intentions (interested/not interested) without revealing the content of messages

 ## Technical Overview